All About Intersex.

 The word intersex was used in the early 19th Century in medical spaces.
 This was later reclaimed by activists in the 1990's to replace the term hermaphrodite. *

-* While some people with lived experience have reclaimed the term hermaphrodite, it is widely thought to be offensive and incorrect.
+* While some people with lived experience have reclaimed the term hermaphrodite, it is widely thought to be offensive and incorrect for endosex people to use.
 We do not recommend using this term unless you have an intersex variation.

 Many intersex people don't know that they're intersex